thybag/quick-spot/readme.md

  * `qs.setDatastore(newDatastore)` - Set a new datastore.
 Datastores can be created via `quickspot.datastore({url: "bla"});`
  * `qs.refresh()` - Refresh current search results (use when updating a datastore)
  * `qs.datastore` - provides access to the datastore object itself.
+ * `qs.showAll(unfiltered, custom_sort, prevent_autofocus)` - Display all possible values in results. (unfiltered = ignore any applied filters, custom_sort = custom sort method if wanted, prevent_autofocus will prevent search box being auto focused when this is called)

 Additional data stores can be created using: